-Mobility opportunities for cross-border learning and work are promoted in Italy through the use of European programs that are used by schools, training institutions, local authorities and associations.
-Italian school legislation supports study abroad experiences and regulates the recognition of studies carried out abroad for the purpose of readmission to Italian schools.
-The Ministry of Education has issued several notes to frame such experiences in the educational pathway.
-Communication prot. no. 2787 /R.U.
-20 April 2011 of the Department of Education - DG School regulations and school autonomy qualifications obtained abroad, clarifies that participants in individual mobility programmes do not need certificates of equivalence as this refers to final qualifications obtained in foreign schools.
-In view of the significant educational value of study experiences abroad and the cultural enrichment of the student's personality resulting from them, educational institutions are invited to facilitate this type of education as far as possible, in compliance with the relevant regulations.
-Note no. 843/2013 Guidelines on individual international student mobility aimed at facilitating schools in the organisation of activities aimed at supporting both Italian students participating in study and training stays abroad and foreign students who are guests of the institution.
+Mobility opportunities for cross-border learning are promoted in Italy through European programs that are used by schools, training institutions, local authorities and associations.
+Italian school legislation supports study experiences abroad and regulates their recognition for the purpose of readmission to Italian schools.
+The Ministry of Education and Merit issued several notes to frame such experiences in the educational pathway.
+DG School regulations and school autonomy qualifications obtained abroad (Communication prot. no. 2787 /R.U.
+20 April 2011 of the Department of Education), clarifies that participants in individual mobility programmes do not need certificates of equivalence as this refers to final qualifications obtained in foreign schools.
+In view of the significant educational value of study experiences abroad and the cultural enrichment of the student's, educational institutions are invited to facilitate this type of education as far as possible, in compliance with the relevant rules.
+Note no. 843/2013 Guidelines on individual international student mobility aimed at facilitating schools in the organisation of activities aimed at supporting both Italian students participating in study and training abroad and foreign students who are guests in the institution.

 Main international student mobility programmes (formal education)

 In Italy, the main scholarship program for cross-border student mobility is the “Fund for the support of young people and to encourage student mobility” provided for by the DL of 9 May 2003, n.
 105, converted with amendments by the DL of 11 July 2003, n.
 170, which supports the international mobility of deserving students and focuses mainly on the socio-economic situation of students.